-15.7 In Alton, there are two noticeable collections of health uses.
-At Anstey Road (close to Waitrose and the station), there is Alton Dental, Alton Health Centre (The Wilson Road Practice) and Anstey Road Pharmacy.
+- 15.8 In Alton, there are two noticeable collections of health uses.
+At Anstey Road (close to Waitrose and the station), there is Alton Dental, Alton Health Centre (The Wilson Practice) and Anstey Road Pharmacy.
 A pedestrian crossing is available linking the dentist, to the health centre and pharmacy across the road.
 Ample parking is available to serve these uses, as Alton Health Centre sits within a large site with parking to the rear.
-Alton Dental has been discussed in the health section, with planning permission to extend to enable it to provide for more NHS patients.
-Alton

-Health Centre was allocated CIL funding in 2023.
-There is no known working relationship between the dentist and medical uses, but its location so close to each other is worthy of note in terms of creating hubs of community uses.

-15.8 The second is on the southwest side of Alton, where there is Alton Community Hospital, Chawton Park GP Surgery and pharmacy, alongside each other.
+Alton Dental has been discussed in the health section, with planning permission to extend to enable it to provide for more NHS patients and CIL funding allocated.
+Alton Health Centre was allocated CIL funding in 2023 and completed the project.
+There is no known working relationship between the dentist and medical uses, but its location so close to each other is worthy of note in terms of creating hubs of community uses. - The second is on the southwest side of Alton, where there is Alton Community Hospital, Chawton Park GP Surgery and pharmacy, alongside each other.
 Alton Community Hospital is a small hospital which has two wards, Anstey ward that focuses on rehabilitation/palliative care and Inwood ward, that specialises in rehabilitation and recovery.
 A number of community services and teams are also based here including podiatry, tissue viability services and catheter clinics.
 Chawton Park GP surgery is a good-sized surgery meeting the medical needs of many residents of Alton and surrounds.
 It took on patients when Bentley surgery closed.
 It has capacity to extend, which is needed to meet future needs of Alton's growing and ageing population.
 It was allocated a small amount of CIL funding in 2023 (£50k) but applied in 2023 for £900,000 for an extension.
 Whilst not successful in 2023, this remains a priority project for essential infrastructure in the town.
-The pharmacy on site further supports these medical uses, helping to meet needs all in one place and reduce travel.
+The pharmacy on site further supports these medical uses with provision of the Pharmacy first model, helping to meet needs all in one place and reduce travel.